vankessel/vankessel.github.io/blog/_posts/2018-06-16-intro-to-neural-networks.md

 ## What Is a Neural Network?

-A neural network is a black box statistical model inspired by the biological information processing of neurons.
-These networks are taught how to produce correct outputs by training them with large datasets.
-A black box is a function in which the inner workings behind the function is unknown.
-Neural networks are effectively black boxes as they hard to reverse engineer once fully trained.
-This may not be the case in the future as [work is being done](https://youtu.be/zjaz2mC1KhM) to glean insight into these fascinating and powerful models.
+A neural network is inspired by the information processing of neurons.
+The most common networks learn by example.
+These networks are taught how to produce correct outputs by training them against large datasets of input-output pairs.
+It is nearly impossible to reverse engineer exactly how a particular network works.
+This may not be the case in the future as [work is being done](https://youtu.be/zjaz2mC1KhM) to glean insight into these powerful models.

 {% include image.html url=page.image desc="The basic structure of a neural network." %}